Sales

 Either way, you've got a serious issue that you need to fix quickly.

-Tracking LTV helps you evaluate the effectiveness of your onboarding efforts, with a higher LTV indicating that customers understand and value your product.
+Tracking LTV helps you evaluate the effectiveness of your onboarding efforts.
+A higher LTV indicates that customers understand and value your product.

 Similar to churn rate, retention rate is the percentage of customers that are still using your product or service after a certain period of time.